sfernana/FCCDIRAC/README.md

 	export XENV=/cvmfs/xenv
 	export PYTHON_BIN=/cvmfs/python

-And the new command (line 528 and 529 of Fcc.py) executed by FccSw application could be :
+And the new command (check lines 533 and 535 of Fcc.py) executed by FccSw application could be :

 	exec $PYTHON_BIN $XENV --xml InstallArea/FCCSW.xenv gaudirun.py some_configuration_file.py